For beginners

 Dummy Pronoun 'There'

-The word 'there' is used as a dummy subject to indicate the existence of a particular situation.
-Although 'there' does not refer to anything specific, it serves to introduce the situation being discussed.
+The word 'there' is used as a dummy subject to show that a particular situation exists.
+Although 'there' does not refer to anything specific, it introduces the situation that the sentence is talking about.
 Look at these examples:

 There are two chairs in the kitchen.